jbutlar/bugular/README.md

 Both of these scripts will transpile TS code into JS code into the dist directory in the root.

-You will need a local MySQL instance to run locall and can run the initial_create script in root/db.
+You will need a local MySQL instance to run locally and can run the initial_create script in root/db.

 To see what's deployed visit: https://bugular.herokuapp.com/